nicher92/aics/tutorials/02-robotic-operating-system/2021/README.md

 This is a quick tutorial for ROS installation and some practical examples.

+In this tutorial you will learn:

-    - you are going to learn how to set up ROS and the workspace
+    - How to set up ROS and the workspace
-    - how to run nodes
+    - Run nodes
-    - how to write nodes with Python.
+    - Write nodes application with Python.
-    - you are going to run a simple Keras object recognition(as a node which can take images from camera sensors.)
+    - Run a simple Keras object recognition(as a node which can take images from camera sensors.)

 ## Requirements:
     - You should have Ubuntu or VirtualBox (with Ubuntu iso file)